Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Conclusions

 \section{Conclusions}

 The charge collection annealing behaviour of silicon diodes from 8-inch p-type wafers from the CE prototypes and pre-series phases is presented for a large fluence range.
-The combined results from three charge collection campaigns not only validate the new Particulars setup but also confirm that the bulk material of diodes from different CE manufacturing phases exhibit consistent behavior, as expected.
+The combined results from three charge collection campaigns confirm that the bulk material of diodes from different CE manufacturing phases exhibit consistent behaviour, as expected.

 The results obtained in this study provide valuable input for optimizing the CE detector layout.
 Although thick sensors have a lower radiation tolerance, they benefit from an initially higher signal-to-noise ratio.
-Based on the results hereby reported, on the measurements of the leakage current~\cite{Kieseler_2023} and on the expected performance of the front-end readout chip to be used in HGCAL~\cite{Bouyjou_2022}, one can extend the usage of thicker sensors in higher fluence regions.
-With respect to the baseline~\cite{HGCAL-TDR} 200~\textmu m are expected to be subject to fluences up to $\rm5.0\cdot10^{15} n_{eq}/cm^{2}$ (instead of $\rm2.5\cdot10^{15} n_{eq}/cm^{2}$) and 300~\textmu m to fluences up to $\rm1.7\cdot10^{15} n_{eq}/cm^{2}$ (instead of $\rm5.0\cdot10^{14} n_{eq}/cm^{2}$) after 3.0 $\rm ab^{-1}$.
+Based on the results hereby reported, on the measurements of the leakage current~\cite{Kieseler_2023} and on the expected performance of the front-end readout chip to be used in CE~\cite{Bouyjou_2022}, one can extend the usage of thicker sensors in higher fluence regions.
+The previously envisaged layout for the CE planned to use 300~\textmu m sensors only in regions that do not expect higher fluences than $\rm5.0\cdot10^{14} n_{eq}/cm^{2}$ after an integrated luminosity of 3.0 $\rm ab^{-1}$, while the 200~\textmu m sensors were planned to cover regions expecting fluences up to $\rm2.5\cdot10^{15} n_{eq}/cm^{2}$~\cite{HGCAL-TDR}.
+After this dedicated high-fluence study, the layout was optimized to use 300~\textmu m sensors in regions up to $\rm1.7\cdot10^{15} n_{eq}/cm^{2}$ and 200~\textmu m sensors up to $\rm5.0\cdot10^{15} n_{eq}/cm^{2}$, so that the detector benefits from initially larger signals and lower production costs.
+These fluence limits were calculated based on the measured performance taking a safety margin regarding maximum integrated luminosity into account.